deleonfrancis/Budget_Tracker/generatedREADME.md

 ---

 ## How To Use
-Simply type in an income or spending venture, and click the corresponding  add or subtract button.
+Simply type in an income or spending venture, and click the corresponding  add or subract buttom.
 Transactions and your current total will be displayed on the page.

    [Back To The Top](#read-me-template)